JACK-THINK/SCRIPTS-BOOTLOADER-FOR-ASUS-ROUTER/How_to_Use_en-US.md

 2. Login the router with ssh client.

-3. Download the latest installation package from Github and upload it to `/tmp/home/root` of the router.
+3. Download the latest installation package from [here](https://github.com/JACK-THINK/SCRIPTS-BOOTLOADER-FOR-ASUS-ROUTER/wiki/Indexes-for-instructions#installation-offline) and upload it to `/tmp/home/root` of the router.

    ![](./Documents_Assets/How_to_Use/install/offline_step3_en-US.jpg)